Potential Side-Effects of Johnson and Johnson COVID-19 Vaccine

 Photo by Trnava University on Unsplash

 If you look at the numbers, so far, around 7 million (6.8 million to be exact) doses of the J&J vaccine have been administered throughout the country.
 Moreover, six cases of severe side effects have been reported.
-This means that around 1 in a million individuals is likely to experience the severe side effect of the vaccine.
+This means that around 1 in a million individuals is likely to experience the severe side effects of the vaccine.
 On the other hand, the medical condition caused by the vaccine administration affects around five people in a million every year.

 What to Do If You Have Received the J&J Vaccine?